MatthewYeend/Laravel-Best-Practices/README.md

     <p>Welcome Admin</p>
 @endcan
 ```
-The **Good** approach improves security and maintainability by using Laravel's authorization policies (`@can`).
+The **Good** approach improves security and maintainability by:
+Using Laravel's authorization policies (`@can`).
 Instead of directly checking the role, it leverages permission logic, making it more scalable, reusable, and secure by centralizing access control.

 ---
 ## Direct querying in Blade files